npenzel/psychosis_dwi_disorder_risk/README.md

 - In the folder cv_function you can find all scripts that were used in the cross-validation of the CCA analysis as called by the script pronia_psychosis_risk_dwi_crossvalidate_simulation.R

 - In the folder simulated_data, you can find the simulated data for this study, the permutation indexes created with permute_dataset.R and intermediate results.

+- The script simulate_date.R is used to create the simulated data that can be found in the folder simulated_data.